East Harlem: Ethnic groups

+Asian residents

-As noted before, the number of Asians in East Harlem more than doubled between 2000 and 2010, largely due to Chinese people moving to East Harlem.
-Increasing rents in Lower Manhattan's Chinatown have driven many into public and subsidized housing developments in the neighborhood.
+The number of Asians in East Harlem more than doubled between 2000 and 2010, largely due to Chinese people moving to East Harlem.
+Increasing rents in Lower Manhattan's Chinatown and the city's other Chinatowns led many Chinese New Yorkers to apply for various affordable housing programs; some applicants were given units in East Harlem after their housing applications were approved.
+Mitchell Lama's Franklin Plaza in the neighborhood has been well reported with having an influx of Chinese residents.
 Advocates have been calling for Chinese language services to be available in the community centers to accommodate the growing number of Chinese residents in the area.
 In 2000, the Chinese population in the northern portion was less than one percent, but by 2010, it has gone up to three percent.
 In the southern part, it rose from 4.6% to 8.4%.
+Although their population is still very small in the district, they have gotten a lot media attention over their presence in the area's affordable housing developments.

+Elderly Asian residents have reported feeling isolated in East Harlem due to their limited English proficiency and lack of resources.
+Some of the Asian residents have experienced racially motivated harassment; for example, Chinese American senior Yao Pan Ma was beaten to death in East Harlem in 2021.
+In 2023, a New York University journalist conducted an interview with the Chinese speaking elders living in New York City Housing Authority (NYCHA)'s George Washington Carver Houses reflecting on the difficulties they experienced in East Harlem.

 Social issues

 Social problems, including concentrated poverty, homelessness, overcrowding, substandard housing, language barriers, food insecurity, teen pregnancy, obesity, crime, drug addiction, dropping out of school, and low rates of advanced educational attainment, have long plagued the area.
-Although crime rates have dropped from the historically high numbers of the crack epidemic, East Harlem suffers from a high violent crime rate, especially in the 25th Precinct above 115th Street.
-In 2021, the 25th Precinct had the second-highest rates of felony assault and robbery, the sixteenth-highest rate of rape, and the highest rate of murder out of the New York Police Department's 77 precincts.
+Although crime rates have dropped from the historically high numbers during the crack epidemic, East Harlem suffers from a high violent crime rate, especially in the 25th Precinct above 115th Street.
+In 2021, the 25th Precinct had the second-highest rates of felony assault and robbery, the 16th-highest rate of rape, and the highest rate of murder out of the New York Police Department's 77 precincts.

 East Harlem has the highest concentration of shelters and facilities in Manhattan, with eight homeless shelters, 36 drug and alcohol treatment facilities and 37 mental health treatment facilities.
-It also has the highest jobless rate in the entire city, as well as the city's second highest cumulative AIDS rate.
+It also has the highest jobless rate in the entire city, as well as the city's second-highest cumulative AIDS rate.
 The asthma rate is also five times higher than national levels.
 The neighborhood also suffers from a high poverty rate.
 Union Settlement Association is one of the neighborhood's largest social service agencies, reaching more than 13,000 people annually at 17 locations throughout East Harlem, through a range of programs, including early childhood education, youth development, senior services, job training, the arts, adult education, nutrition, counseling, a farmers' market, community development, and neighborhood cultural events.